lolenseu/duco-miner/README.md

 # Update and Bug Fixed
 Fixed:
-- Username loop.
-- Connection Error.
+- None

 Update:
-- Updater File.
-- Username Settings/userinfo.
+- monitor.py for terminal monitoring.

 # How To use
 To use the ducominer